 - If the frequency of visits needs to be adjusted for financial reasons, discuss this directly with your physical therapist.
 In partnership with your therapist, you can explore alternatives and develop a workable plan.

 - If you change insurance plans or lose insurance coverage for any reason, be sure to inform your therapist as well as the clinic’s front office staff.

 What to Expect During Your First Visit:

-Your physical therapist will begin by asking you lots of questions about your health and about the specific condition you want the physical therapist to treat.
+Your physical therapist will begin by asking you lots of questions about your health and about the specific condition for which you are seeing the physical therapist.
 Detailed information about you and your condition will help the physical therapist determine whether you are likely to benefit from physical therapy and which treatments are most likely to help you.

 Your physical therapist also might evaluate: